-Reimbursement of cost is netted off with the relevant expenses incurred under pre-GST era.
-Post GST, same is recognized as income under the head business support charges.
+Reimbursement of cost is netted off with the relevant expenses incurred in Pre-GST regime and post GST same has been recognized as part of revenue under the head business support charges.

 Interest income is recognised on time proportion basis.